KoenHaagsma/Food-Finder/README.md

 - Users won't have a way to scan with the native Barcode API.

 ### ✔ Checklist
+Checklist for showing what is done and what still can be done.<br><br>
 - [x] Scanning a product
 - [x] Show the details of a product
 - [x] Alternative way of searching for a product